SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: Background and Related Work

 Modern Code Review (MCR) is a widely adopted quality assurance practice in contemporary software development~\cite{codereview_survey,codereview_survey_2}, crucial for enhancing code quality, fostering knowledge sharing, and ensuring adherence to project standards.
 It typically involves developers submitting code changes, often through PRs, for scrutiny by their peers before integration into the main codebase.

 A simplified, yet representative, MCR process is depicted in Figure~\ref{fig:review-process}.
-This process generally unfolds in three key stages: 1) reviewers scrutinize the code submitted in the pull request; 2) following their examination, reviewers provide a review report, identifying specific areas requiring modification, which we term ``change-points''; 3) the developer then verifies these change-points and updates the PR code accordingly.
-We use the term `change' rather than `fix' or `defect' because reviewer intentions often extend beyond rectifying bugs to include improvements in readability or maintainability, which may not be traditional defects.
-Thus, ``change-points'' more accurately describes the full spectrum of advised alterations~\cite{pr_change_taxonomy_14,pr_change_taxonomy}.
+This process generally unfolds in three key stages: 1) reviewers scrutinize the code submitted in the pull request; 2) following their examination, reviewers provide a review report, identifying specific areas requiring modification, which we term ``\cas{}''; 3) the developer then verifies these \textit{change-}\textit{actions} and updates the PR code accordingly.
+The fundamental unit of actionable feedback within this process is what we term a \ca{}.
+We define an effective \ca{} as a complete directive that specifies the location(s) of the issue, describes the underlying problem, and proposes a tangible solution.
+Therefore, a single \ca{} precisely reflects a specific issue and its resolution.
+An ACR tool capable of generating correct \cas{} can thus effectively guide developers in improving code quality.
+It is also important to note that a \ca{} is not strictly tied to a specific line of code; it can be conceptual and address a high-level concern spanning multiple code locations, such as an architectural flaw.
+We use the term `change` rather than `fix` or `defect` because reviewer intent often extends beyond rectifying bugs to include non-functional improvements in readability, maintainability, or design, which are not traditional defects but are vital for software quality~\cite{pr_change_taxonomy_14,pr_change_taxonomy}.

-The nature of these change-points varies significantly, reflecting diverse reviewer considerations~\cite{pr_change_taxonomy_14,pr_change_taxonomy}.
-Drawing from established classifications, Table~\ref{tab:change_types_condensed} presents a detailed taxonomy.
-It distinguishes between two high-level types: evolvability changes (improving future maintainability and structure) and functional changes (altering software behavior), which are further decomposed into 11 fine-grained types.
-Understanding these change types is fundamental to analyzing the effectiveness of both manual and automated review processes.
+The nature of these \cas{} varies significantly, reflecting diverse reviewer considerations.
+To classify them, we adopt the detailed taxonomy from established literature shown in Table~\ref{tab:change_types_condensed}~\cite{pr_change_taxonomy_14,pr_change_taxonomy}.
+We selected this taxonomy because it is a reliable standard that has been consistently used across multiple studies in the Automated Code Review (ACR) domain.
+It distinguishes between two high-level categories: \textbf{Evolutionary} changes (improving future maintainability) and \textbf{Functional} changes (altering software behavior), which are further decomposed into 11 fine-grained types.
+Understanding this classification is fundamental for analyzing the effectiveness of both manual and automated review processes.

+Furthermore, it is important to note that in this work, we focus specifically on the task of review comment generation, which we consider a critical prerequisite for end-to-end code review automation.
+The quality of generated comments directly determines the success of downstream tasks like automated code refinement, as precise feedback is the necessary input for any subsequent modifications.